-2.47.
-When an individual HH metered MPAN's reactive power (measured in kVArh) at LV and HV Designated Properties exceeds 33% of its total active power (measured in kWh) in any given half hour, excess reactive power charges will apply.
+- 2.48.
+When an individual HH metered MPANs reactive power (measured in kVArh) at LV and HV Designated Properties exceeds 33% of its total active power (measured in kWh) in any given half hour, excess reactive power charges will apply.
 This threshold is equivalent to an average power factor of 0.95 during that half hour.
-Any reactive units in excess of the 33% threshold are charged at the rate appropriate to the particular charge.
+Any reactive units in excess of the 33% threshold are charged at the rate appropriate to the particular charge. - 2.49.

-2.48.
 Power Factor is calculated as follows:

+2.50.
+The chargeable reactive power is calculated as follows: